-The Department of Human Services provides education and training programs for graduate and undergraduate students in the areas of Counselor Education, Clinical and School Psychology, Speech Pathology and Audiology.
+The Department of Human Services provides education and training programs for graduate and undergraduate students in the areas of Counselor Education, Clinical and School Psychology, Speech Pathology and Audiology, and Youth and Social Innovation.

 Doctoral training is provided through the Combined Program in Clinical and School Psychology and in Speech Pathology and Audiology.
 The Department also supports Master’s Programs in School Counseling and Communication Disorders.
 The Department is home to undergraduate programs in Speech Pathology and Audiology and Youth and Social Innovation.